-White Rock Spring to Willow Spring Trail is a 4.5 mile moderately trafficked out and back trail located near Las Vegas, NV that offers the chance to see wildlife and is good for all skill levels.
+White Rock Spring to Willow Spring Trail is a 4.5 mile moderately trafficked out and back trail located near Las Vegas, Nevada that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash